taroface/sample-iot-flameControlLightUsingRules/README.md

 # Android App manages rules for users via SAMI

-TODO: rewrite the README

-Build a remote light control system using SAMI, LED, Raspberry Pi, and an Android application.
-The system contains the following components:

- - An IoT device that acts on received commands, turn on/off the LED, and finally sends back the latest state.
- - An Android application that sends commands to the device and displays the latest state of the device.
+Build the Android app that accompanies the fire detector and smart lights.
+You will learn how to use the SAMI Rules APIs to programatically create and manage Rules for users within the app.

 Introduction
 -------------

-The tutorial [Your first IoT remote control system](https://developer.samsungsami.io/sami/tutorials/your-first-iot-control-system.html) at http://developer.samsungsami.io/ describes what the system does and how it is implemented.
+The tutorial [Develop an Android app to manage SAMI Rules](https://blog.samsungsami.io/development/iot/mobile/rules/2016/03/23/develop-an-android-app-to-manage-sami-rules.html) at http://developer.samsungsami.io/ describes what the system does and how it is implemented.

 This repository contains the following software: